ilyasssss2004/Autonomous-AI-SOAR-Platform/README.md

 ### 📈 Executive Brief (Email)
 **Audience:** CISOs / Management
-**Content:** Risk-based business impact summary, plain-English incident description, and resolution status.
+**Content:** Risk-based business impact summary, plain-English incident description, and automated resolution status.

+**🛠️ Implementation Highlights:**
+*   **Audience-Specific Engineering:** The LLM prompt for the email node is vastly different from the Slack node.
+It is instructed to strip away all raw JSON, CLI commands, and overly technical jargon, focusing exclusively on business risk and mitigation confirmation.
+*   **Native SMTP Integration:** Dispatched directly to management inboxes via n8n's native SMTP node.
+*   **Dynamic HTML Injection:** The n8n node is configured to parse Gemini's output and inject it as formatted HTML (`{{ $json.output }}`).
+This ensures the email arrives with clean formatting, headers, and emphasis, rather than a raw wall of text.

 <img width="1919" height="891" alt="Executive Email Report" src="https://github.com/user-attachments/assets/a7cbd280-1947-4734-961e-fc2630427280" />
 ---

 ## 📂 Incident Case Management: TheHive 5